matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 ## Installing and Running Hugo ##

 Installing and running Hugo is not difficult to do at all, and a complete [Quick Start](https://gohugo.io/getting-started/quick-start/) guide is available on the Hugo website.
 This guide is very well done and there should be no issues in getting Hugo up and running if you follow it.
 I have included below the steps that I used to get Hugo running for me on Windows 11.
-Hugo is very simple, it installs as a single executable file at around 50 MB in size.
+Hugo is very simple.
+Hugo installs as a single executable file at around 50 MB in size.

 I am providing instructions on how to install Hugo on Windows 11, but I have also installed and tested Hugo using macOS.
 I am in the middle of migrating everything of mine to the macOS platform, and I tested it on the M1 MacBook Air as part of my migration testing for Hugo.